reactioncommerce/reaction/packages/reaction-core/docs/installation.md

 The initial admin user for the site is auto generated, and displayed in your console (or see: env variables section to default these)

 ## Reset
-To reset data and give you a fresh test dataset from the reaction-commerce packages private/data
+To reset data and give you a fresh test dataset from packages/reaction-core/private/data/*.json

 	./bin/reset